contactandyc/another-c-library/8_allocator_impl.md

 # The Global Allocator Implementation

 Implementing the allocator is rather involved and uses much of what you've learned in the prior chapters.
-Understanding every implementation isn't necessary to use the standard template library alternative.
 However, it should help you to understand how to code or to improve it should you desire to.

 - Doubly linked lists to track allocations.
 - An object (which gets declared in the global space) to maintain and monitor the doubly linked list.